-In a rare case of a specific team coming back entirely on their own, Ninpuu Sentai Hurricaneger has a "Ten Years Later" V-Cinema special coming in 2013.
+In a rare case of a specific team coming back entirely on their own, Ninpuu Sentai Hurricaneger had a "Ten Years Later" V-Cinema special in 2013.

 Like Super Sentai's "Vs." series, Kamen Rider recently started a series of movies of this nature, collectively known as Movie Wars.
 The most recent saw Kamen Rider Fourze, OOO, Double and the first seven Riders joining forces, though the focus was on the first two.

 Green Acres had a reunion show in 1990 called "Return to Green Acres", which showed Oliver and Lisa still living on the farm.
 Most of the original cast was in it, but it was way too sappy and serious, especially when contrasted with the absurdist humor of the original series.

 The Love Boat: A Valentine Voyage came several years after the show's end.

 Ultraman Mebius and its tie-in movie Ultraman Mebius & the Ultra Brothers is this for the Ultra Series.
 And an example within an example which involves the class from Ultraman Eighty getting back together before their old school is closed down.